-Anheuser Busch Inbev is a multinational beverages company that is headquartered in Belgium.
+Anheuser Busch InBev is a multinational beverage company that is headquartered in Belgium.
 The world’s largest brewer, it owns an impressive list of beer brands including Budweiser, Corona, Stella Artois, and Beck's.
 The company is listed on the Euronext - Brussels and currently has a market capitalisation of €79 billion.

 Source: 2iQ Research

 Since mid-May, we have observed a number of interesting insider trades here.
 Firstly, between 18 May and 11 June, BRC Sarl, an investment company owned by Brazilian investment bankers who sit on Anheuser Busch InBev’s board, purchased a large amount of ABI stock.
 Over three separate transactions, the investment company spent approximately €100 million on stock.
 Secondly, on 25 June, Claudio Garcia, who is classified as a representative of a main shareholder, sold 86,139 put options on the stock.
 This move suggests that he expects ABI shares to rise.
 We see both of these insider transactions as bullish.